-Providing customers an exceptional experiences w/o breaking the bank
+Providing customers an exceptional experiences on budget

 Madhu Sekhar, IGBC-AP